 - Listen to your mom!
 She knows a lot about gardening.
 And if she doesn’t, this blog (Home for the Harvest) is a great resource, as are many seasoned gardeners near you or online.
 Personally, I joined the Horticultural Society in Calgary and it was one of the best decisions I’ve ever made.

 - Most of all, experiment and have fun.
+Try out some interesting community garden tips and ideas.
 The best way to learn is by trying.
 I learned so much about gardening this season, I can’t wait to continue the journey!